PaperPrototype/Course-Guidebook/Guidelines/english.md

 The exception is when concept 1 cannot be understood until concept 2 is learned, but you have to use 2 first and then learn 1.
 One example is learning C syntax, you have to know what a function is before you can understand what `void` really means.

 The goal is to prevent the student from using something without understanding it, leading to frustration.
-When someone understands something, using it becomes trivial (easy).
+When someone understands something, using it becomes trivial (AKA easy).

 ## COURSE_GUIDELINE_011